Choosing Soft Modifiers

 Being an aftermarket universal fit dish (one dish, many mounts) it can be a little quirky in some ways.
 But overall I have been happy with it.
 They also do a grid for the dish ($85.00).
 So if you are into controlling the beam of the light, the price difference (OEM vs aftermarket) may be even bigger.

-Usually recommended as the first soft light mod for a space-conscious photographer, the double-fold umbrella practically disappears in your bag.
-It collapses down to 15".
-(Best of all, they are just silly cheap.)
+Recommended as the first soft light mod for any space- or budget-conscious photographer, the double-fold umbrella practically disappears in your bag.
+It collapses down to about 15".
+And even better, they are also very cheap.

 Pros: Hello … it's dirt cheap.
-Also, travels extremely well.
+Also, it travels extremely well.
 If you are into guerilla lighting, this is your mod.
-Also can be very powerful, used right up next to your subject.
+Also a shoot-thru umbrella can be very powerful, if used right up next to your subject.
 This is something you cannot do with a reflected umbrella because the shaft can get in the way.

 4. Photek 60" Softlighter II